paritystack/notes/src/git/github.md

 - Create a new branch from the main branch using `git switch -c <new branch>`
 - Push the new branch to the remote repository using `git push -u origin <new branch>`

+## Action Permissions

+- Workflow permissions are disabled by default.
+- To enable them, go to the repository settings, click on `Actions`, then click on `General`, and enable `Read and write permissions` for the `Workflow Permissions`.
+- NOTE: Without workflow permissions enabled, the publishing action will fail.